Tennis elbow is caused by doing the same forceful arm movements over and over. It creates small, painful tears in the tendons in your elbow.

 - Tell your surgeon if you have a cold, flu, fever, or other sickness before your surgery.

 - Follow instructions about not eating or drinking anything before surgery.

-- Your surgeon or nurse will tell you when to arrive at the surgery center.
+- Arrive at the surgery center when your surgeon or nurse told you to.
 Be sure to arrive on time.

 After the Procedure

 - Your elbow and arm will likely have a thick bandage or a splint.